kyma-project/nats-manager/docs/user/troubleshooting/03-10-fix-pending-events.md

 Sometimes triggering the leader reelection on the broken consumers doesn't work.
 In that case, you must restart the NATS Pods to trigger leader reelection on the stream level.

-1. Command the stream to step down:
+1. Command the stream to step down.

    ```bash
    nats stream cluster step-down sap